 Starting out by singing in the church, Brandon Harris’ incredible vocal range and chilling riffs and runs are what make his brand of Chicago R&B unique.
 In 2016 just one year before attending Berklee College of Music, he released his first project, Hello August, and since has been releasing music that just keeps getting better and better.
 In 2018, he released the single “Monsters,” a moving piece about mental health which this past year, got placed in the BET film Bricked.
 Since the start of quarantine, Brandon has also taken his talents to TikTok where he has seen an immense amount of love, gaining a significant following on the app.
 (Check out Brandon’s Tik Tok story here) His latest release, Extra Salt, is a deluxe version of his 2019 album, Salt with nine new tracks.

 Hailing from New York with DC roots, Cleo Reed is the future of Black music.
-She is currently finishing her senior year at Berklee, studying Electronic Production and Design.
-Cleo is sonically influenced by the sounds of traditionally Black underground music including electronic, hip-hop, experimental, and R&B/soul.
+A 2021 Electronic Production and Design alum of Berklee College of Music, Cleo is sonically influenced by the sounds of traditionally Black underground music including electronic, hip-hop, experimental, and R&B/soul.
 From her brave and futuristic production, bold vocal arranging, and concrete imaging, she creates a total experience within her music, which is part of the reason she won the 2018 Adidas Originals Sound Lab Open Mic Contest, as well as a mentorship with rap icon, Pusha T. Check out her latest release, “Rover,” or take in this excerpt of her performing at NPR Music’s Turning the Tables Live: The Motherlode, which honored Black women and their contributions to music.
 Her selection, “Motherless Child” dates back to the 1870s but she gives it a timeless feel.

 If you aren’t already one of the millions listening to Boston rapper Cousin Stizz, it might be best to get to know him sooner rather than later as he is steady on the come up.
 He first popped up on rap’s radar in 2015 after releasing his first album, Suffolk County, which dealt with his experiences in Boston and got him noticed by Drake and the late Mac Miller.
 In 2017, his second album released on RCA, One Night Only, had features from rappers G-Eazy, Offset from Migos, and Buddy.
 In 2019, Trying to Find My Next Thrill was released including even bigger features, from Freddie Gibbs and the City Girls to Smino.
 If Cousin Stizz isn’t already on your playlists, one of these projects is sure to change that.

 Combining rap, infectious trap elements, and lush cello melodies, 99TheProducer is in his own lane.
-In 2019, the Milwaukee and Chicago-based DIY artist released his first full length project, Sunset 317, which featured fun modern production, catchy hooks, and acoustic elements that created a vibe.
+In 2019, the Milwaukee and Chicago-based DIY artist released his first full-length project, Sunset 317, which featured fun modern production, catchy hooks, and acoustic elements that created a vibe.
 In fact, all of his music creates a vibe.
-Check out his latest releases, “BFTW” and “Jackpot,” which both spotlight his incredible cello skills and lyricism.
+Check out his 2021 EP Jorja.